tmdoit/node-red-contrib-alasql/README.md

 ## Please note

-As default the library works in-memory - so all data are lost when Node-RED is restarted.
+As default the library works in-memory - so all unsaved data are reset when Node-RED closes.
 Please consult [the wiki](https://github.com/agershun/alasql/wiki) to read more about how to let data be persistent.

 If you are not sure why this is funny - please find out more about "SQL injections"...